The Footsteps of Jesus

 Our sufferings are not worth a thought,

-When, Lord, compared with Thine."
+When, Lord, compared with Thine!"

-Let us think much, then, of what the Savior endured, if
+think much, then, of what the Savior endured for us.
+We should consider Him

-fare better than Him?
+to fare better than Him?
 Can the common soldier complain when he sees the

 commander enduring the same privations?
-Jesus Christ was a man of sorrows,
+Jesus Christ was a man of

-hereafter—and not suffer with Him here?
-O say, then, with Him, "The cup
+reign with Him hereafter — and not suffer with Him here?
+O say, then,

-which My Father has given Me—shall I not drink it?"
-And as you drink yours,
+with Him, "The cup which My Father has given Me — shall I not drink it?"
+And

-O, think of His.
+as you drink your cup — O, think of His.

 "How bitter that cup, no heart can conceive,